-When we picture our lives spent with a dog, pleasant images of taking them walks with our families on beautiful sunny days spring to mind.
-What we don’t picture however is the torrential rain, the stormy nights, or the long desert days when we’ve just arrived home from work after the worst day and your dog needs a walk.
-Depriving our pooches of their basic exercise needs is unforgivable – after all, it’s not their fault that time just seems to slip away.
+When we picture our lives spent with a dog, pleasant images of taking them on walks with our families on beautiful sunny days spring to mind.
+What we don't picture however is the torrential rain, the stormy nights, or the long desert days when we've just arrived home from work after the worst day and your dog needs a walk.
+Depriving our pooches of their basic exercise needs is unforgivable – after all, it's not their fault that time just seems to slip away.

 Thankfully, there exists a trustworthy alternative out there – dog treadmills.
 Although they cannot and should not substitute for your dog's daily walk outdoors, dog treadmills are a reliable backup for when it's impossible to go outside.
 To help you along the way, we've selected the top five treadmills for your dog out there to maximize their health and happiness.

 Includes a powerful motor